 The second type of problem occurs more suddenly and may cause a more serious drop in vision.
 Tiny clusters of abnormal blood vessels may begin to grow beneath the macula.
 These vessels “leak” and blood or watery fluid may accumulate beneath the macula.
 This can result in irreversible damage to the macula, resulting in loss of the central detail vision.
 The presence of leaks is often referred to as the “wet” form of macular degeneration.

 If these vessels can be identified at an early stage, and they are outside the exact center of the macula, it may be possible to seal them with laser treatment.
-In most cases, however, laser cannot be used because the vessels have already spread too far, or the exact location of the leak cannot be found.
+In most cases, however, the laser cannot be used because the vessels have already spread too far, or the exact location of the leak cannot be found.
 Fortunately, there are some newer treatments that offer greater hope for vision improvement despite the limitations of laser treatment.

 At EyeHealth Northwest, our Opticians are committed to helping you get the best pair of glasses you have ever had.
 Opticians are Nationally Certified by the American Board of Opticianry and participate in ongoing continue education courses to deliver the best possible care with the most advanced technology and fashion.
 We can take stress out of the process, making it enjoyable for you and your family.